Todos Osmachka: Literary activity

-Osmachka’s participation in literary life began during his student years.
-First, he was a member of the Association of Writers (ASPIS), which was headed by Mykola Zerov, and then "Lanka" (MARS), which included Hryhoriy Kosynka (Osmachka's closest friend), Borys Antonenko-Davydovych, Yevhen Pluzhnyk, Valerian Pidmohylny and Maria Halych.
+Osmachka's participation in literary life began during his student years.
+First, he was a member of the Association of Writers (ASPYS), which was headed by Mykola Zerov, and then "Lanka" (MARS), which included Hryhoriy Kosynka (Osmachka's closest friend), Borys Antonenko-Davydovych, Yevhen Pluzhnyk, Valerian Pidmohylny and Maria Halych.

 The first collection of Osmachka's poems, Krucha, was published in 1922.
 Historian Serhii Yefremov in History of Ukrainian Literature noted it for the depth of imagery, brilliant vernacular, and epic style of thought.
 In 1925, the second book of poems Scythian fires, was published - which was dedicated to the Ukrainian steppe.

 The last book by Osmachka, which was printed in Soviet Ukraine, was the collection Klekit (Kyiv, 1929).
 It was printed in the midst of preparations for the trial against the Ukrainian intelligentsia - the Union for the Liberation of Ukraine when the ideological press clamped down on individual freedom of creativity.
 The 1930s ideological persecutions known as the Executed Renaissance had already taken away the first close friends of the poet - Hryhoriy Kosynka, Dmytro Falkivskyi, and Valerian Pidmohylny.